adambirse/cloud-function-terraform/README.md

 - `terraform plan`
 - `terraform apply`

-URL for function is output from `terraform apply`
+URL for functions are output from `terraform apply`

 # Teardown environment